Peterson-Paganelli/Imperial_Donuts/README.md

 # Imperial_Donuts
-A fictitious page about a Donuts store.
+A fictitious page about a Donuts company;

+index2.css is an attempt to deploy responsiveness to the page